A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \subsubsection{PSRO}

-PSRO~\cite{lanctot2017psro} extends DO to more complex games beyond just two-player normal-form games.
+PSRO~\citep{lanctot2017psro} extends DO to more complex games beyond just two-player normal-form games.
 This approach first introduces the concept of the MSS, which is a broader concept than simply computing NE.
 The MSS framework allows for a more flexible representation of strategic solutions in various game settings.
-Many variants of PSRO focus on designing new MSSes to better capture different aspects of strategic play in these more complex games.
+Many variants of PSRO focus on designing new MSSs to better capture different aspects of strategic play in these more complex games.
 In the original PSRO framework, the oracle is computed using RL techniques, similar to those described in Algorithm~\ref{alg:ABR_rl}.
-This allows the algorithm to effectively handle large and intricate strategy spaces, making it applicable to a wide range of game scenarios.
+This allows the algorithm to effectively handle large and intricate strategy spaces, making it applicable to various game scenarios.